In a Nutshell:

 3D Body Scan

-This isn’t quite ubiquitous enough to be called an industry standard, but it’s getting there.
-Before a massage begins, the Daiwa massage chair 9100 takes a scan of your body and makes small adjustments to the positions of the rollers and the width of the massage field, based on your body shape and type.
+This isn’t ubiquitous enough to be an industry standard, but it’s getting there.
+Before a massage begins, the Daiwa massage chair 9100 takes a scan of your body and makes small adjustments to the positions of the rollers and the width of the massage field based on your body shape and type.

-If that fails, you’ll also find buttons on the remote that allow you to make manual adjustments.
+If that fails, the remote has buttons for manual adjustments.
 This two-pronged approach guarantees that the rollers will always hit exactly where you need them to.

 Zero-Gravity Seating

 While we’re always glad to see this feature, we were disappointed that the Legacy only offers a single seating position.
-Since it sells at the top end of the pricing scale, we were expecting two, and possibly three.
+We expected two and possibly three since it sells at the top of the pricing scale.
 In our view, this is the first of several missed opportunities.

 An Underwhelming Number of Options